-Confucius is one of the few leaders who based their philosophy on the virtues that are required for the day to day living.
+Confucius was an ancient Chinese teacher, politician, and philosopher.
+He belonged to the Spring and Autumn period of Chinese history.
+Confucius is one of the few leaders who based their philosophy on the virtues that are required for the day-to-day living.
+His philosophy centered on personal and governmental morality, correctness of social relationships, justice and sincerity.
 Known as Master Kong to the Chinese, he taught people how to cultivate the value of modesty, planning, respect, moral behavior, honesty and sincerity, apart from common sense.
-He said that adopting these values was the only way a human being could lead a good life.
+He preached that adopting these values was the only way a human being could lead a good life.
 Confucius was of the opinion that true happiness would only be brought from well-planned actions and helping of the fellow men.
 His philosophy was aimed at benefiting not only a few selected groups, but all the people of the empire he was a part of.